neicnordic/sensitive-data-archive/sda/cmd/download/download.md

 `/metadata/datasets/{ds}/files`, the v2 equivalent is `checksums[]` on `/datasets/:ds/files`.
 Same source, just shaped as an array.

+**Which bytes match which checksum:**

+- `GET /files/:fileId/content` streams the header-stripped archive blob.
+  These bytes match the `ARCHIVED` checksum (the same value the DRS endpoint exposes).
+Its `ETag` is a stable synthetic value derived from `(fileId, archiveSize)` and is not itself a hash of the returned bytes.
+- `GET /files/:fileId` (combined) prepends a Crypt4GH header re-encrypted
+  to the recipient's public key.
+Re-encryption uses a fresh ephemeral keypair on every call, so the header bytes — and therefore the wire bytes — change on every request, and match neither stored checksum.
-**The bytes returned by `GET /files/:fileId/content` match neither checksum directly.** The Crypt4GH header is re-encrypted per recipient key on every request, so the wire bytes change between requests.
-The `ETag` on this response is `sha256` of the re-encrypted header only, not a full-file digest.
+  Its `ETag` is the SHA-256 of that re-encrypted header only, not a full-file digest.
-Verify after decryption against the `UNENCRYPTED` checksum.
+- After decrypting locally, verify against the `UNENCRYPTED` checksum from `/datasets/:ds/files`.

 ### DRS Object Endpoint